2025 Road to Le Mans

-The 10th Road to Le Mans will be a sports car race held on 12 and 14 June 2025 at the Circuit de la Sarthe, Le Mans, France.
-The race will feature Le Mans Prototypes in the LMP3 class, now split into two, and grand tourer sports cars in the GT3 class.
-The races mark the Le Mans debut of the new, third-generation LMP3 cars.
+The 10th Road to Le Mans was a sports car race held on 12 and 14 June 2025 at the Circuit de la Sarthe, Le Mans, France.
+The race featured LMP3 cars, split into the classes LMP3 and LMP3 Pro-Am, and grand tourer sports cars in the GT3 class.
+The races marked the Le Mans debut of the third-generation of LMP3 cars.

 Through her outright victory in the second race of the event, Léna Bühler became the first woman to win a race in the Le Mans Cup.